openpracticelibrary/openpracticelibrary/src/pages/practice/knowledge-sharing.md

   2. At the top section of your space, fill in sticky notes for topics you wish to share, can teach or recently learned about, worth sharing.

-  3. At the bottom section of your space, fill in topics you are interested learning more about
+  3. At the bottom section of your space, fill in topics you are interested in learning more about

   ***During a team gathering***